AdiThakker/AdiThakker.github.io/_posts/2022-01-28-Sync-over-Async-Functions.md

 The ***WeatherResponse method*** is our external Event subscriber for Blob trigger.
 Once that function is invoked, it calls the DurableClient's ***RaiseEventAsync*** to complete the event.

-The glue to all of the above methods are [Orchestration Client](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-bindings?tabs=csharp#orchestration-client) and [Orchestration Context](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-bindings?tabs=csharp#orchestration-trigger)
+The glue to all of the above code is [Orchestration Client](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-bindings?tabs=csharp#orchestration-client) and [Orchestration Context](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-bindings?tabs=csharp#orchestration-trigger)

 ***NOTE: The underpining platform for Durable Functions is implemented using [Durable Task Framework](https://github.com/Azure/durabletask) library which manages, externalizes state by persisting to Azure Storage, Azure Service Fabric, etc. The construct of [Task Hub](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-task-hubs?tabs=csharp) is highly used for storing orchestration instances and history.
 You can read further about several of these [here](https://github.com/Azure/durabletask/wiki/Core-Concepts).***